 Alcohol Alcohol can be extremely drying to skin and even causes allergic reactions in some cases.
 If you use conventional face products yourself, you may have noticed a growing trend of "alcohol-free" options that promise not to leave your skin cracked and irritated.
 The skin in ears is even more delicate, so putting alcohol inside pets' ears is not advised.

 When it comes to solving the issue of ear mites, ear mite home remedies are not always the way to go.
-Ideally, you should be using natural products that are safe for sensitive pet ears and try not to experiment with any potentially dangerous concoctions.
+Ideally, you should be using plant-powered products that are safe* for sensitive pet ears and try not to experiment with any potentially dangerous concoctions.